nevinera/traverse/rules/heroes.md

 has a built-in ability to that effect, but your deck is your source of power.
 Try to save some cards for the boss!

+Heroes initially get three MP and five AP each turn.
+Their basic attack is 2d6, and they have one defense die.
+They have 10HP, and roll 3d6 for initiative.
+They get bonuses to these numbers as follows:

+- level 2: +1 MP, +5 HP
+- level 3: +1 def, +5 HP
+- level 4: +1 AP, +5 HP
+- level 5: +1 MP, +1 atk, +5 HP